humsstel/tel_cards/README.md

 ## Setting up your own Solutions app

-The steps below detail how to set up and maintain an instance of the Solutions app, ready to populate with your own content.
+The steps below detail how to set up and maintain your own instance of the Solutions app, ready to populate with content.

 ### Run the application with hot-reloading (launches dev server)
-Use `yarn start` or if you don't have yarn, `npm run start`
+Use `yarn start` or if you don't have yarn, `npm run start`.

 A local development server will now be running at http://localhost:1234.
 To see the wall display view, navigate to http://localhost:1234?display=wall.